raqssr/CM_VetCare_iOS/README.md

 ## Observations

 * This app was developed in Swift during almost two months in the course of Mobile Computing.
-Before this, there was no experience with iOS development.
+Before this, there was no experience in iOS development.
 * Credentials will not be provided to anyone.
 * This project's report can be seen here where all the application is described in detail and where it's also present screenshots of the app.